peregrine-884/EcoFilter/README.md

 </tr>
 </table>

-These design choices are central to the Intelligent Trash Bin's ability to differentiate and eject non-recyclable PET bottles.
+These design choices are central to the Intelligent Trash Bin's ability to differentiate and eject non-recyclable plastic bottles.
 By fine-tuning the physical components and their interactions, we've achieved a system that not only automates waste segregation but does so with high efficiency and reliability.

 # Data Collection
 To accurately recognize plastic bottles, caps, and labels, we undertook a comprehensive data collection process.
 Our goal was to gather images that reflect the variety of ways a plastic bottle can appear when introduced into the trash bin.
 We created **a holding area** at the trash bin's entrance, made from transparent plastic sheets, to ensure bottles remained in place during image capture.
 The camera was positioned to capture the entire holding area within its field of view.